 When one of Bruce Ailion’s clients told the Atlanta-based realtor that he heard a buzzing noise coming from his walls, Ailion cracked the plaster to take a look.
 He expected it to be the pipes or electrical system making the odd sound.
 Instead, Ailion was shocked to discover some new residents: thousands of bees.

 Houses frequently make noises—a floor creaks, a pipe gurgles, a refrigerator hums—but while some sounds are harmless and even charming, others are early indicators of potential problems that warrant attention.

 “Any time there’s something different going on with the house, just like with your body, you ought to consider what that could be,” says Ailion, who has decades of experience diagnosing strange conditions in homes.
 “Pay attention to the way things work and sound normally; if you hear a change, that could be indicative of a problem.”
 Here are some potential troublemakers.

 Skittering sounds, squeaks, buzzes and other noises coming from your walls and attic may mean there’s something living in your house that isn’t part of your family.
-In addition to bees, says Ailion, “raccoons, squirrels and birds have been known to get into attics and cause noises.”
-And of course mice and rats can do the same.
+In addition to bees, Ailion says, “raccoons, squirrels and birds have been known to get into attics and cause noises.”
+Of course, mice and rats can do the same.

 If you hear something, search the outside of the wall for anything out of the ordinary.
 If you don’t find anything but the noise persists, consider setting traps or calling an exterminator.